Do I have to schedule an appointment?

 Can I cancel my sessions?

 Therapy is most beneficial with regularly scheduled sessions.
-However, if you need to cancel or reschedule your appointment, please notify your therapist at least 24 hours in advance so that she can fill that slot with another client.
-Cancelations that are not made at least 24 hours in advance will carry a $50 late cancelation fee.
+However, if you need to cancel or reschedule your appointment, please notify your therapist at least 24 BUSINESS hours in advance so that she can fill that slot with another client.
+Cancelations that are not made at least 24 BUSINESS hours in advance will carry a $50 late cancelation fee.

 What If I show up late for my session?

-I am scheduled to see clients hourly.
+We are scheduled to see clients hourly.
 Therefore, it is necessary to be prompt for your session.
 If you arrive late for your session, only the remainder of the scheduled session time will be utilized.
 If you are more than 20 minutes late, the appointment will be rescheduled and you will be charged a missed appointment fee.

 What if I have an emergency?